 If you’re working in the maintenance world, you may see varying levels of maintenance workers depending on the industry and companies.
-Most entry-level maintenance workers start as maintenance technicians, but what is the average maintenance technician salary?
+Most entry-level maintenance workers as maintenance technicians, but what is the average maintenance technician salary?

 Whether you’re an aspiring maintenance technician, a recruiter, or just someone looking at different career options, it helps understanding how much the job pays.